 In 1996, the interest among women on campus peaked and a second women's team was added to the mix and the four teams (2 men's and 2 women's) has been the contingent ever since.

-In the late 1990's and into the year 2000, the 4 consistent competitors (NSAC, Mac, UNB, and SSFC) , talked about a national organization to improve the consistency of the meets, establishing standards and increasing the profile of the sport among other post-secondary students.
-As a result, the formation of CILA (Canadian Intercollegiate Lumberjacking Association) has received support of sponsors (STIHL - major) and sport networks alike - ESPN and OLN.
+In the late 1990's and into the year 2000, the 4 consistent competitors (NSAC, Mac, UNB, and SSFC), talked about a national organization to improve the consistency of the meets, establishing standards and increasing the profile of the sport among other post-secondary students.
+As a result, the formation of CILA (Canadian Intercollegiate Lumberjacking Association) has received support of major sponsors (STIHL) and (ECHO) and networks alike - ESPN and OLN.